Klemens von Metternich: Paris

-In the ensuing reshuffle in Vienna Count Johann Philipp von Stadion-Warthausen became the Foreign Minister of Austrian Empire, freeing Metternich to assume the post of Ambassador to the Russian Empire.
+In the ensuing reshuffle in Vienna Johann Philipp Stadion, Count von Warthausen became the Foreign Minister of Austrian Empire, freeing Metternich to assume the post of Ambassador to the Russian Empire.
 He never made it to Russia, as need had arisen for a new Austrian at the French court.
 Metternich was approved for the post in June 1806.
 He enjoyed being in demand and was happy to be sent to France on a generous salary of 90,000 florins a year.
 After an arduous trip he took up residence in August 1806, being briefed by Baron von Vincent and Engelbert von Floret, whom he would retain as a close adviser for two decades.
-He met French foreign minister Prince Charles Maurice de Talleyrand-Périgord on 5 August and Napoleon himself five days later at Saint-Cloud; soon, the War of the Fourth Coalition drew both Talleyrand and Napoleon eastwards.
-Metternich's wife and children joined him in October, and he went into society, using his charm to win great eminence there.
-The presence of Eleonore did not prevent him from a series of affairs that certainly included Napoleon's sister Princess Caroline Murat, Laure Junot, and perhaps many besides.
+He met French foreign minister Prince Charles Maurice de Talleyrand-Périgord on 5 August and Napoleon himself five days later at the Château de Saint-Cloud.
+The War of the Fourth Coalition drew both Talleyrand and Napoleon eastwards.